nedap/wisper-sidekiq-compat/README.md

 ## Compatibility

-The same Ruby versions as Sidekiq are offically supported, but it should work with any 2.x syntax Ruby including JRuby and Rubinius.
+The same Ruby versions as Sidekiq are offically supported, but it should work with any 2.x syntax Ruby including JRuby.

 See the [build status](https://travis-ci.org/nedap/wisper-sidekiq-compat) for details.